Overseas Filipinos: Government policy

 Philippine Labor Migration Policy has historically focused on removing barriers for migrant workers to increase accessibility for employment abroad.
 Working conditions among Filipinos employed abroad varies depending on whether the host country acknowledges and enforces International labor standards.
 The standards are set by the ILO, which is an UN agency that 185 of the 193 UN members are part of.
 Labor standards vary greatly depending on host country regulations and enforcement.
 One of the main reasons for the large differences in labor standards is due to the fact that ILO only can register complaints and not impose sanctions on governments.
+Returning overseas Filipinos are known as "Balikbayans".

 Emigration policies tend to differ within countries depending on if the occupation is mainly dominated by men or women.
 Occupations dominated by men tend to be driven by economic incentives whereas emigration policies aimed at women traditionally tend to be value driven, adhering to traditional family roles that favors men's wage work.
 As women are regularly seen as symbols of national pride and dignity, governments tend to have more protective policies in sectors dominated by women.
 These policies risk to increase gender inequality in the Philippines and thereby this public policy work against women joining the workforce.
 Female OFWs most often occupy domestic positions.
 However, some researchers argue that the cultural trends of female migrancy have the potential to destabilize the gender inequality of the Filipino culture.
 Evidence suggests that in intact, heterosexual families wherein the wife-mother works overseas, Filipino fathers have the potential to take on greater roles in care-giving to their children, though seldom few actually do.
 Other researchers report that these situations lead to abuse, particularly of older daughters, who face increased pressure and responsibility in the mother's absence.
-Likewise, the “reversal of breadwinning and caregiving roles between migrant wives and left-behind husbands” more often results in tension regarding family finances and the role each spouse should play in decision making.
+Likewise, the "reversal of breadwinning and caregiving roles between migrant wives and left-behind husbands" more often results in tension regarding family finances and the role each spouse should play in decision making.